|

 lives.

-(inner-family harmonizing) helps people see their frequent inner
+Parts work (inner-family harmonizing) helps people see their frequent

-conflicts in a new way, and helps their Self and/or a competent, trusted delegate to
+inner conflicts in a new way, and helps their Self and/or a competent,

-lead.
-This skilled team-leader subself con-siders the advice of other
+trusted delegate to lead.
+This skilled team-leader subself considers the

 more the other